alecomunian/pygreen/docs/source/index.rst

 **Version** Last change: |today|

-This documentation contains a collection of the tutorials presented during the short school
+This documentation contains a collection of tutorials presented during the short school

     *PyGreen –PYthon tools for the GREEN transition*